0xZuk0/matrix/_posts/2020-08-22-Classified1-Writup.md

 So there is only one port open which is `port 8080/tcp` which is running `Apache httpd 2.4.43` and have http-title `mrb3 Bro Hut`.
 We also get information that the server is running php whose version is `PHP/7.4.6` and `OpenSSL/1.1.1g` and this is it, There are no more ports open in system.

 > **NOTE**:
 There is one thing i need to tell you reader.
-In the above nmap scan i haven't specified port range so nmap uses its default range.
+In the above nmap scan i haven't specified port range so nmap uses it's default range.
 To Scan the complete 65535 ports you can use `-p-` flag but it will take hell lot of time believe me.
 There are tools which you can use to scan port in matter of seconds.
 You can try [`rustscan`]() or [`masscan`]().

 ### Banner Grabbing